eikehmueller/ma32070/lectures/Notes.md

 We use the function `assemble_rhs()` to construct the vector $\boldsymbol{b}^{(h)}$ and `assemble_lhs()` to assemble $A^{(h)}$.
 Solving $A^{(h)}\boldsymbol{u}^{(h)} = \boldsymbol{b}^{(h)}$, we obtain $\boldsymbol{u}^{(h)}$; as pointed out above, both functions are defined in [fem/assembly.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/assembly.py).

+The full code can be found in [driver.py](https://github.com/eikehmueller/finiteelements/blob/main/src/driver.py).

 ### Visualisation of solution and error
 To visualise the solution and the error, [fem/utilities.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilities.py) provides a method `grid_function(u_h,nx=100,ny=100)`.
 This is passed a finite element function $u^{(h)}$ which is evaluated at the points of a structured rectangular grid which covers the domain.
 The $(n_x+1)(n_y+1)$ vertices of this grid are given by